see-also-studio/colouring-in-website/issues/3_the-city.md

 contributors: []
 content: >-
-  Issue #3 of Colouring In will emerge from a generative one-day symposium hosted by the CCW Design School (UAL).
+  Issue #3 of Colouring In will emerge from a generative one-day symposium hosted by University of the Arts London (UAL).

   F﻿riday 25 Nov 2022, 9:00 – 17:00\